HuseyinKla/Bilgi-yarismasi/README.md

-# bilgi_yarismasi
+# Bilgi Yarışması

-A new Flutter project.
+A quiz created with random questions.
+There are few questions.
+You can add more questions.

 ## Getting Started